 Choosing an agent and preparing the official documents must occur while the grantor has excellent mental faculties.
 An individual with a severe injury or chronic illness is unable to make a power of attorney decision that is legally binding.
 In several geographic areas, a verbal power of attorney is acceptable in emergency situations.
 In order for a nursing home, financial institution, or government agency to accept an agent’s authority over finances and important matters, the document must be in writing.
 It is a good idea to have several official copies of a power of attorney document for businesses to keep on file verifying an agent’s authority.
 Each document must have a handwritten date and signature of the grantor to make it legally binding.
 Anyone wanting to complete power of attorney forms can find the documents easily online or from various organizations.
 Because each geographic region has its own rules concerning power of attorney documents, it is important to verify a grantor is completing the correct forms to ensure validity.

 To prevent difficulties while using the document, having the power of attorney witnessed and signed by a notary public is suggested by legal experts.
-There are different circumstances that an individual can write in a power of attorney document to limit an agent from particular actions.
+There are different circumstances in which an individual can write in a power of attorney document to limit an agent from particular actions.
 Alternatively, a grantor can create a general document providing a broad scope of choices to the agent.

 Writing a power of attorney document is often complicated and emotional for individuals considering poor health leading to death.
 The best time to create the document is in advance of any health issue that make it difficult to make decisions.
 There are a variety of different power of attorney formats that are suitable for different people and situations.